-If you are sued in court for a sum of money and lose the case, the prevailing party will be granted a judgment.
+If you're sued in court for a sum of money and lose the case, the prevailing party will get a judgment.
 That party may then file a judgment lien, which is a lien that attaches to your real estate.
-(To learn more about judgment liens, see our article What is a Judgment Lien?)

-Once a judgment lien is placed on a parcel of real estate, this acts as assurance that you will pay the amount owed to the creditor.
-In most cases, a judgment lien remains on title to the property until you decide to sell or refinance your house.
-Then when you sell or refinance, the lien will be paid off.
-Once the judgment lien is paid, a release (or satisfaction of judgment) is recorded in the land records which clears the title to the property.
+In most cases, a judgment lien remains on the property's title until you sell or refinance your house.
+When you sell or refinance, the lien is paid off.
+Once the judgment lien is paid, a release or satisfaction of judgment is recorded in the land records, which clears the title to the property.

-A judgment lien is created when a copy of the judgment is recorded in the county land records.
+A "judgment lien" is usually created when a copy of the judgment is recorded in the county land records.
 The judgment will typically be filed in the land records of the county where:

-The judgment lien attaches to any real estate you currently own, and it will also attach to any real estate that you own in the future.
+So, the judgment lien attaches to any real estate you currently own, and it will also attach to any real estate that you later acquire.

-If there are any surplus funds after the foreclosing lender's debt has been paid off, the remaining funds will be distributed to other creditors holding junior liens such as second mortgages and judgment lienholders.
+Any surplus funds after the foreclosing lender's debt is paid get distributed to other creditors that hold junior liens, like second mortgages and judgment lienholders.

-A judgment lienholder can also foreclose on your home in order to get paid.
-However, judgment lienholders rarely do this.
-This is because it takes time and money to foreclose, and often they wouldn't get anything anyway because of senior mortgages or other liens that have priority.
+A judgment lienholder can foreclose on your home to get paid.
+But judgment lienholders rarely foreclose because of the time and money needed to complete the process.

 Often, they wouldn't get anything from foreclosing because senior mortgages or other liens have priority and get paid first.